Inventory Management

 Stockout Rate

-Your stockout rate measures how often a customer or production line requests an item that is not available.
-Every stockout has a direct cost — lost sales, emergency procurement, expedited freight, or production downtime.
-And it has an indirect cost — damaged supplier relationships and eroded customer trust.
+Stockout rate measures how often a customer or production line requests an item that is not available.
+Every stockout carries a direct cost: lost sales, emergency procurement, expedited freight, or production downtime.

 Track stockouts by SKU category, not just total count.
 A single high-velocity SKU running out repeatedly is a bigger problem than ten slow-moving SKUs occasionally going to zero.

-Formula: (Number of Stockout Incidents ÷ Total Order Requests) × 100
+Formula: (Stockout Incidents divided by Total Order Requests) multiplied by 100

 Metric 05